GoCarrot/carrot-blog/source/_posts/2012-12-03-introducing-carrot.markdown

 We are committed to making Carrot the best toolset for viral distribution that the industry has ever seen.
 We can't wait to show you what's in store for Carrot.

 ## I Can't Wait That Long!
 Well then we have good news for you: Our free tier is in closed beta right now!
-Head over to to [Carrot Inc. on Facebook](https://www.facebook.com/GoCarrot), give us a 'Like' and send us a message.
-We'll get you hooked up with the goods.
+Send us an e-mail: [beta@gocarrot.com](mailto:beta@gocarrot.com)